-How does the Church ensure things like weddings are more than just a ceremony taking place in a church
+How does the Church ensure things like weddings are more than just a ceremony taking place in a church building?

 I always ask couples why they've chosen to marry in church, and we discuss their different journeys together.

-One couple who didn't have a local link wanted to marry in one of our churches.
+One couple who lived and worked in Glasgow didn't have a local link but wanted to marry in one of our churches.
 To do that, they needed to worship here for six months.
 They still have a connection with us.